FAQ

 How do I join the Data Rescue Project?

-If you’d like to follow our work, please click Subscribe to receive our newsletter or follow our BlueSky account
+If you’d like to follow our work, please click Subscribe to receive our newsletter or follow our BlueSky account or our LinkedIn account.

 How can I help?